Nichols’ 48-yard field goal lifts Navy past Tulane, 41-38

 Tulane: After a promising 5-1 start, the Green Wave has dropped consecutive road games to AAC West contenders.
 Tulane will need help to climb back into contention in the division, but a second bowl berth in a row remains well within reach.

-Navy: The Midshipmen are back to playing meaningful conference games in November like they did in 2015 and 2016, their first two years in the AAC.
-They still have a game against AAC West leader Southern Methodist, which visits Annapolis on Nov.
-23.
+Navy: A year after enduring a 3-10 season, the program’s worst since 2002, the Midshipmen are back to playing meaningful conference games in November like they did in 2015 and 2016, their first two years in the AAC.

 UP NEXT